-In a way, meditation is about losing your mind.
-I’m not talking about going crazy, just removing our compulsive relationship with thinking for long enough to give the mind a break.
+Meditation is about losing your mind… in a way.
+I’m not talking about going crazy, just quietening the monkey for long enough to give ourselves a breather.

 The benefits of meditation and mindfulness are ubiquitous, from the celebrity endorsements to the scientifically proven health implications.
 And we all know how the mind likes a nice juicy slice of quantifiable evidence.
 “Mmm, it must be safe and worthwhile now science says so”.
 But, who needs science when we’ve got a healthy curiosity and the ability to find out for ourselves?
 This is what got me started some years ago and, man am I glad it did.